Putt-Putt Enters the Race

 Putt-Putt Enters the Race is an educational adventure game developed and published by Humongous Entertainment on January 1, 1999.
-The game is the fifth entry in the Putt-Putt series.
-This is the first of three games to feature Nancy Cartwright as the voice of Putt-Putt.
+It is the fifth entry in the Putt-Putt series and was followed by Putt-Putt Joins the Circus in 2000.

 Production

-The game was created by Humongous Games as part of the popular edutainment series Putt-Putt in January 1999.
+Putt-Putt Enters the Race was created by Humongous Entertainment as part of the popular edutainment series Putt-Putt in January 1999.
 The game was re-released in 2014 for iOS, Android, and Steam.

 Plot

-While playing with Pep, Putt-Putt receives a letter from Redline Rick inviting him to enter the Cartown 500 race.
+While playing with Pep, Putt-Putt receives an invitation from Redline Rick to enter the Cartown 500 race.
 Excited, Putt-Putt goes to the Speedway to sign up.
-Redline Rick says that if Putt-Putt wants to be a race car, he'll need Extra High-Powered High-Octane Gasoline, Super Speedy Radial Racing Tires, a safety helmet for Pep to wear during the race and a triangular flag with a random number on it.
-Putt-Putt decides to get those items around Cartown, determined to enter.
+At the speedway, Redline Rick tells Putt-Putt that he needs a special kind of fuel, more durable tires, a safety helmet for Pep to wear, and a racing flag.
+Determined to enter the race, Putt-Putt decides to collect those items around Cartown.